 So, whatever your guts tell you to stream, give it a try.

-No, you need to do some serious thinking about the contents to post and where to find them.
+You need to do some serious thinking about the contents to post and where to find them.
 So, if your immediate environment isn’t giving you any ideas, you can always resort to research.

-Just as an idea, here’s what you can do.
+Here’s what you can do.

-Spend some time as a Twitch viewer
+Tip 1: Spend some time as a Twitch viewer

 See what you liked them doing, what annoyed you, what you thought was inappropriate.
 This is how you will gain a better understanding of your audience and what appeals to them (cause, you are the audience).
 Being merely a viewer for a while tells you what your future audience wants to see and be part of.

-Mind the saturation
+Tip 2: Mind the saturation

-Read the forums
+Tip 3: Read the forums

-This is where you can find all sorts of ideas on the streaming content.
+This is where you can find all sorts of ideas on streaming content.
 Besides, people are very open here with displaying their views of different topics, Twitch included, so consider these as an endless source of streaming ideas.

 This is how to do it.

 - Brim with confidence – the audience wants to see someone who knows what she or he is doing.
 Even if you are a beginner, make sure to cover up your inexperience as best as you know.
-This brings me to…

 - Be honest – the audience can tell when you are just beginning to stream.
 So, if you are aware that you reek of inexperience, tell them.
 Also, express your hopes and expectations that they will be there to laugh with you, root for you, and cry with you, if necessary.
 Also, writing a good Twitch bio can help here as well.